Emma Kaufmann LaDuc — Land. Arch(ives)

 OTHER TERRITORIES OF THOUGHT

-Emma Kaufmann LaDuc is an interdisciplinary architect working within urban and rural territories.
+Emma Kaufmann LaDuc is an architect and landscape architect working within urban and rural territories.
 Her research seeks to both pluralize and localize spatial practice, thinking through resilient systems and acting through collaborative interventions.
-Emma is research assistant at the ETH Zurich under the Chair of Affective Architectures and the Chair of Being Alive and head of an experimental unit at the AA Summer School in London, as well as member of the interdisciplinary collective La Rivoluzione delle Seppie.
+Emma is research assistant at the ETH Zurich under the Chair of Affective Architectures and head of an experimental unit at the AA Summer School in London, as well as member of the interdisciplinary collective La Rivoluzione delle Seppie.

 ︎︎︎ Contact